Many different foods undergo popularity cycles.

 Health Benefits of Coconut Vinegar

 Firstly, coconut vinegar is free of calories and does not contain a substantial source of nutrients.

 As is the case with many types of vinegar, coconut vinegar also plays a role in digestive health.

-To be honest, it’s hard judging the health benefits of coconut vinegar because there’s just so little science to go on.
-Many supporters of coconut vinegar claim miraculous benefits, but the fact is there are very few studies available.
+To be honest, it’s hard judging the health benefits of coconut vinegar because there’s just so little available research to go on.

 According to Coconut Secret, coconut vinegar is “Healthier than Apple Cider Vinegar.”
 Bear in mind that they have a financial interest in selling the product, though.

 So rather than just repeating the manufacturers’ claims, let’s take a look at what we do know.

 Nutrients in Coconut Vinegar